For many, the month of January is an easy checkpoint to stop and re-focus our eating habits after the holidays. Is that

 - 1/2 cup organic dark chocolate, finely chopped

-In a large bowl, mix all ingredients until well combined; place bowl in fridge for 30 minutes so the mixture is easy to handle.
+In a large bowl, mix all ingredients until well combined; place the bowl in the fridge for 30 minutes so the mixture is easy to handle.

 Scoop dough into tablespoon-sized portions and roll into balls.
-Place balls in an air-tight container and store in fridge or freezer until ready to eat.
+Place balls in an air-tight container and store in the fridge or freezer until ready to eat.